 - Price from

 Summary : Discover a variety of wildlife including reindeer, walrus, fur seal, otter, red fox and the enormous Kamchatka brown bear.
-Explore remote villages, meet local people and partake in a dogsled ride.
+Explore remote villages, meet local people and partake in a dog sled ride.
 Marvel at spectacular natural landscapes, pristine tundra and massive volcanoes.
 Follow historic routes of explorers and traders.
-Spot rare wildlife including the western grey whale and Steller’s sea lion.
+Be on the lookout for rare wildlife such as the western grey whale and Steller sea lion.
 Identify countless birds: puffins, guillemots, cormorants, Steller’s sea eagle, Brown-headed Thrush, Siberian Ruby-throats, Alder-thickets, Black legged Kittiwakes, and Crested or Whiskered Auklets.
-Travel in the company of experts including a geologist, ethnologist and historian, marine biologist and climatologist.

 Activities : Birding, Culture, Hiking

 Just-Released Offer Single Traveler Discount.